 The SECURE Act allowed people with earned income to make contributions to Traditional IRAs past the age of 70½ starting in 2020.

-If you have not already funded your retirement account for 2022, consider doing so by Tuesday, April 18, 2023.
+If you have not already funded your retirement account for 2023, consider doing so by Monday, April 15, 2024.
 That’s the deadline for contributions to a traditional IRA (deductible or not) and a Roth IRA.
-However, if you have a Keogh or SEP and you get a filing extension to October 15, 2023, you can wait until then to put 2022 contributions into those accounts.
+However, if you have a Keogh or SEP and you get a filing extension by October 15, 2024, you can wait until then to put 2023 contributions into those accounts.
 To start tax-advantaged growth potential as quickly as possible, however, try not to delay in making contributions.
-If eligible, a deductible contribution will help you lower your tax bill for 2022 and your contributions can grow tax deferred.
+If eligible, a deductible contribution will help you lower your tax bill for 2023 and your contributions can grow tax deferred.

 Roth IRA Conversions